Lugal-PCZ/ShootPoints-Web/README.md

 * **shots_data.csv**: All shots taken during the surveying session, saved as a flat CSV file.

-# Next Steps
+# View Your Survey Data
-Add the GCPs to the photogrammetry program of your choosing and plot the shapefiles in your project GIS.
+* Add the GCPs to the photogrammetry program of your choosing to help create georeferenced 3D models and orthomosaics.

-[QGIS](https://qgis.org/) users can also install the [ShootPoints-Web Plotter plugin](https://plugins.qgis.org/plugins/shootpointswebplotter-main/) to quickly plot and style the downloaded shapefiles.
+* Plot the shapefiles of your survey data in your project GIS.
+These can be imported directly, but [QGIS](https://qgis.org/) users can also install the [ShootPoints-Web Plotter plugin](https://plugins.qgis.org/plugins/shootpointswebplotter-main/) to quickly plot the downloaded shapefiles, styled beautifully.
 ![ShootPoints-Web Plotter QGIS Plugin](https://github.com/Lugal-PCZ/readme-images/blob/main/shootpoints-web-plotter_PluginInstall.jpg?raw=true)